Observational constraint on Dark Energy from Quantum Uncertainty: The density and negative pressure for Boltzmann system

-This is the equation of state for scalar field in the vacuum.
+This is the equation of state for the particle pairs energy in the vacuum.
 It has an interesting feature.
-We set ${T_c} = 3$, when ${W_p} \to 1$, one has ${\omega _u} \to - 1$, if ${W_p} \to 2$, ${\omega _u} \to - 1/3$.
-As a result of above relation, it implies that the vacuum energy is from ordered to disordered state along with time, and it can't violate the principle of entropy increase.
-Namely, the negative pressure can be derived from the increasing entropy, which avoids the universe keeping expansion in the future.
+When ${k} \to 1$, one has ${\omega _u} \to - 1$, and when ${k} \to {k_c}$, ${\omega _u} \to 1/3$, if ${k} \to \sqrt {{k_c}} $, ${\omega _u} \to - 1/3$.
+As a result of the above relation, it implies that the vacuum energy is from ordered to disordered state along with time, and it can't violate the principle of entropy increase.
+Namely, the negative pressure can be derived from the increasing entropy, which avoids the universe keep acceleratedly expanding in the future.